heftekharm/FamilyTree/README.md

 # FamilyTree
-An android app that parses xmls build by GenoPro
+An android app that parses xmls built by GenoPro and displays it graphically to user